⚙️ Engineering deep-dive

 Connection pooler

 Sits between FastAPI and PostgreSQL in transaction pooling mode.
-Caps actual DB connections to ~20 regardless of concurrent API requests or future bot count.
+Caps DB connections to ~20 regardless of concurrent requests or bot count.

 PostgreSQL 16